mxr612/Notes/Abnormal Psychology/Historical and Contemporary Views of Abnormal Behavior.md

-# 1.2 Historical and Contemporary Views of Abnormal Behavior
+---
+Course: PSYG2500 Abnormal Psychology
+---

-## Historical Views of Abnormal Behavior
+## 1. Historical Views of Abnormal Behavior

-### Demonology, Gods, and Magic
+### 1.1.
+Demonology, Gods, and Magic

 1. Abnormal behavior attributed to demonic possession
-  1. Differentiated good vs. bad spirits based on the individual’s symptoms
+  2. Differentiated good vs. bad spirits based on the individual’s symptoms
-  2. Religious significance of possession
+  3. Religious significance of possession
-2. Primary treatment for demonic possession was exorcism
+4. Primary treatment for demonic possession was exorcism
     a.
 Various techniques including magic, prayer, incantation, noisemaking, and use of horrible-tasting concoctions

-### Hippocrates (460-377 B.C) Early Medical Concepts from Greek
+### 1.2.
+Hippocrates (460-377 B.C) Early Medical Concepts from Greek

 - Proposing that mental disorders had natural causes